Ramil-Khalilli/IBM_Data_Analysis_Capstone_Project/README.md

 ## Data Processing Steps and Repository Structure
 1. Data Cleaning: Handling missing values, duplicates, and inconsistent data.
 2. Exploratory Data Analysis (EDA): Understanding distributions, correlations, and patterns.
 3. Data Visualization: Creating plots to support insights and findings.

+## Results
+1. The most used programming languages according to the survey are HTML/CSS, Javascript, Typescript.
+2. The most desired programming language to learn is Python
+3. There is a strong correlation between employee's age and their job satisfaction level.
+Till age 40s and 50s, as age increases, the job satisfaction level also increases but after that age, they are inversely proportional.